• Bookies

 How Does Backing Scheffler Compare To Other Investments

-The return on backing Scheffler each week he as played from October 11, 2021 through June 10, 2024 outpaces the return on many of the major stock indexes, in addition to the price of gold, silver, and Bitcoin.
+The return on backing Scheffler each week he as played from October 11, 2021 through the 2025 Memorial outpaces the return on many of the major stock indexes, in addition to the price of gold.
+Only backing silver and Bitcoin during that span would have offered a better return than backing Scottie.

 October 11, 2021 was the first trading day after Scheffler missed the cut in the 2021 Shriners Children's Open.
-And Monday (June 10, 2024) was the first trading day after Scheffler won the 2024 Memorial last week.
+And the close of trading on Wall Street at 4 p.m.
+ET on Friday (May 23, 2025) was the last full trading day in our cycle.

-Here is a breakdown of where those major market indicators stood at the start of the 2021-22 PGA Tour season, where they stood as of Monday, and the percentage of your potential return compared to that of backing Scheffler over the same period.
+Here is a breakdown of where those major market indicators stood at the start of the 2021-22 PGA Tour season, where they stood at the close on the last trading day of the Memorial, and the percentage of your potential return compared to that of backing Scheffler over the same period.

 Scheffler Gets Tiger-Like U.S. Open Odds